 Finally I was going to see those cars!
 In Taichung!

 The full name of the museum is CMP Block Museum of Arts and it holds different exhibition throughout the year as per the theme and holiday trends.
 But these cars are a permanent feature.
 CMP (Chin Mei Plaza) Group and PUJEN Land Development joined hands to construct this first cultural creativity square in Taiwan on the lines of European streets.
 In Europe, local culture being integrated with interactive art is a common sight.
-Remember this?

 How did they do it?